NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 | Requirement | MUST                                                                                                                                                                                                       |
 | Cardinality | 1..1                                                                                                                                                                                                       |

-**Guidelines for Use:**
+**Guidelines for use:**

 Every package MUST have a title.

 Some resources already have predefined titles, such as books, journals, articles, painted works, artistic photographs, etc.
 When a title is missing, the recommended practice is to devise a “meaningful” title for the resource.
-By meaningful, we mean a title that facilitates recognition and identification of the resource, essentially, a name that makes sense to the submitter.
+By meaningful, we mean a title that facilitates recognition and identification of the resource, essentially, a name that makes sense to the designated community.

-The language of the title should be specified according to the [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) standard, using the `lang` attribute is applied.
+The language of the title should be specified according to the [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) standard, when the `lang` attribute is applied.

 **Examples:**
 ```json